xNS5/personal-website/content/projects/releave.md

 not be many applications out there specifically for cannabis abuse.
 Most applications I came across were a one-size-fits-all type application that attempts to work for anyone, applications for alcoholics, people who are dependent on opioids, but not many applications for cannabis dependency.

-Society is chomping at the bit for cannabis legalization in the US.
+Society is champing at the bit for cannabis legalization in the US.
 Often times people talk about the wonders that the plant can have on a person's body, how it can help people undergoing chemotherapy, treat depression, anxiety, etc. however people don't often talk about cannabis dependency and the effects it can have on a person.

 I had fully intended to create this application on my own, but I saw an opportunity to create this in a class called "Technology for Social Good".
 We were asked